oeco/jeo/README.md

 Now you can go manage your posts, geolocate them and add custom marker icons!

 ### Authors and Contributors
-MapPress is a collaboration between @oeco, @cardume, @memelab and @icfjknight.

 MapPress is a collaboration between [@oeco](https://github.com/oeco/), [@cardume](https://github.com/cardume/), [@memelab](https://github.com/memelab/) and [@icfjknight](https://github.com/icfjknight/).
 Developed after the theme was built for [InfoAmazonia](http://infoamazonia.org/), a project led by ICFJ Knight International Journalism Fellow [Gustavo Faleiros](http://www.icfj.org/our-work/brazil-expand-use-satellite-mapping-and-other-technologies-improve-environmental-reporting) and supported by [Internews](http://www.internews.org/).